berylliumsec/orionOps/docs/aws_playbook.md

-- Cognito Pools: Ensure that AWS cognito pools do not support unauthenticated identities.
+- **Cognito Pools**: Ensure that AWS cognito pools do not support unauthenticated identities.
 You can find more information about how to activate or deactivate guest access on [this page](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html) in the `Activate or deactivate guest access` section